AdithaBuwaneka/SpiritX_Xforce_01/README.md

    npm install
    ```

-3. Create a `.env` file with the following configuration:
+3. Create a .env file in the frontend directory with the following:
    ```
    VITE_API_URL=http://localhost:5000/api
    ```